 And another, if you use the Google Chrome browser.
 It allows you to import bookmarks and favorites directly from Microsoft Edge (legacy).

 However, we shall explore both methods in detail.
-In most cases, the HTML export of Favorites or Bookmarks works like a charm and supported by the major browsers.
+In most cases, the HTML export of Favorites or Bookmarks works like a charm and is supported by the major browsers.

 Exporting Favorites to an HTML File